TIMELINE-LVMH calls off $16 bln Tiffany takeover

 The following is a timeline on the takeover saga:

 LVMH decides to walk away from the multi-billion-dollar deal.
-Tiffany, just hours later, says it is suing LVMH and seeking a court order requiring the French group to abide by its contractual obligation under the deal to complete the transaction on the agreed terms.
+Tiffany then says it is suing LVMH and seeking a court order requiring the French group to abide by its contractual obligation under the deal to complete the transaction on the agreed terms.

+Tiffany’s Chairman Roger Farah learns during a call with LVMH’s Managing Director Antonio Belloni of a letter from the French foreign ministry to LVMH CEO Bernard Arnault saying the company should delay the deal until Jan.
+6, 2021.
+Belloni said Arnault had met with the French government to discuss the letter and tells Farah the LVMH board believed Tiffany had not operated its business in accordance with the merger agreement.

 Tiffany reports a stronger-than-expected quarterly profit and signals an uptick in sales due to a recovery in China and online demand.